dcastares/dcastares.github.io/_posts/2022-05-25-Changing-Unity-GUID-for-files-and-folders.md

 Thank you Jeff!

 <a target="_blank" href="https://github.com/jeffjadulco/unity-guid-regenerator">You can get the package here</a> and it's well documented on how it works and how to use it.

+If you have a comment, a question or a way to improve it, shoot me an email!